RyGuy806-pitt/AppDev/README.md

 1. Bluetooth Tonometer

 The idea of performing a tonometer test at home was not realistic until more recent times.
 Due to this I have had a very difficult time finding any information that a bluetooth tonometer would be attempting to send, because most of the tonometers that exist either A. are not bluetooth or B. are designed to interface with a specific software platform that is not displaying what they are doing with the data they receive from the device.
 This has resulted in the functionality of this app being a problem.
 I do not know specifically what new data is constantly, or even worse inconsistently, being received by the device,and what needs to be done with that information, as well as not having a proper database to actually store specific client information in.
 This project will be made in a way that it assumes a user has been logged in, and the app will have access to static data values as representation, which could/should easily be able to be replaced with information store and received from a database

+2. AnyChart Library Issues

+In the process of creating my prototype, I have discovered an Issue that seems to be being ignored by the library creators.
+When adding multiple charts to a singular activity or fragment, and they are contained within a scrollview, the page has a difficult time loading more than a singular chart at a time, so: whichever chart comes last sequentially in the code is the one that will appear, in the intended place.
+The other charts appear white.
+The only reference to resolve this problem from the creators can be found in [References and Sources](#references-and-sources) #8, but even in that conversation, the creator says there is nothing else he can refer us to if the intended method is not working correctly.

 ### References and Sources